akfite/fast-primitive-shapes/README.md

 same call to `line`, `plot`, `plot3`, etc) if you format your data to take advantage of this trick.

-This library provides functions that exploit this trick so that you don't have to deal with reformatting your data to take advantage of this speedup.
+This library provides functions that exploit this trick for a variety of shape primitives, which allows you render some complex geometry while maintaining good performance (i.e. using as few handles as possible).

 ## Examples

 ### fps.circle

-First, we use `fps` functions to define the data to be plotted:
+First, use `fps` functions to define the data to be plotted:

 ```
 radius = 0.5;